Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Discussion and conclusion

+Concerning the offline phase the main part consists of solving Lyapunov-type equations, which makes \textit{AssM} more costly than simple multi-moment matching.
+Nonetheless, \textit{AssM} is a profound enhancement over the approach in \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016} as it takes full advantage of the inherent tensor structure and the efficient Lyapunov solver from the \texttt{M.E.S.S.} Toolbox \cite{SaaKB16-mmess-1.0.1}.
+Its offline times are moderate.
+They are below six seconds for all tested scenarios, except for the Burgers' equation (Section~\ref{sec:burgers-eq}).
+There \textit{AssM} needs almost 40 seconds.
+However, note that the Burgers' equation is considered in a convection dominated regime which yields systems that are generally hard to reduce.
+For a more extensive study on computational times of \textit{AssM} in comparison to \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016} we refer to \cite{inproc:stahl}. \end{remark}

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-In this paper we suggested a new system-theoretic model reduction approach for quadratic-bilinear dynamical systems, which is based on a different perspective as the multivariate frequency-based ones.
+In this paper we suggested a new system-theoretic model reduction approach for quadratic-bilinear dynamical systems, which is based on a different perspective than the multivariate frequency-based ones.
 Instead of relying on input-output modeling, we used the notion of signal generator driven systems.
 By that input-tailored variational expansions were constructed for a large class of inputs.
-We compared our approach to the \textit{system-theoretic} multi-moment matching and the \textit{trajectory-based} proper orthogonal decomposition, and observed rather similar performance to the former.
-Compared to the method \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016}, which also utilizes univariate frequency representations, our method shows profound enhancements regarding analytical results and numerical performance.
-We stress that in contrast to existing system-theoretic reduction methods, our method naturally extends to systems with non-standard input dependencies, such as, e.g., quadratic terms, time derivatives.
-As a byproduct of the latter, we also suggested a modification of input-output based system-theoretic methods able to handle non-standard input dependencies.
+We compared our approach to the \textit{system-theoretic} multi-moment matching and the \textit{trajectory-based} proper orthogonal decomposition and observed competitive performance.
+Compared to the method in \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016}, which also utilizes univariate frequency representations, our method shows profound enhancements regarding analytical results and numerical performance.
+We stress that, in contrast to existing system-theoretic reduction methods, our method naturally extends to systems with non-trivial initial conditions and to systems with non-standard input dependencies such as, e.g., quadratic terms and time derivatives.
+As a byproduct of the latter, we proposed a modification for the input-output based system-theoretic methods that enables the handling of non-standard input dependencies.